robOcity/ai-course/assignments/week-7-learning-with-decision-trees.md

 # Week 7 - Machine Learning - Learning with Decision Trees

+**Solve:**

+1. Consider the problem e of learning to play tennis (or some other sport with which you are familiar).
+Is this supervised learning or reinforcement learning?.
+Explain how this process fits into the general learning model.
+Describe the percepts and actions of the infant, and the types of learning the infant must do.
+Describe the subfunctions the infant is trying to learn in terms of inputs and outputs, and available example data.

-**Solve:**  Consider the following data set comprised of three binary input attributes (A1, A2, and A3) and one binary output.
+1. Consider the following data set comprised of three binary input attributes (A1, A2, and A3) and one binary output.
 Use the algorithm in Figure 18.5 (page 702) to learn a decision tree for these data.
 Show the computations made to determine the attribute to split at each node.

     | Example | A1 | A2 | A3 | Output y |
     | ------: | -: | -: | -: | -------: |